Quick Start

 Overview of the SingularityCE Interface

 SingularityCE’s command line interface allows you to build and interact with containers transparently.
 You can run programs inside a container as if they were running on your host system.
-You can easily redirect IO, use pipes, pass arguments, and access files, sockets, and ports on the host system from within a container.
+You can easily redirect I/O, use pipes, pass arguments, and access files, sockets, and ports on the host system from within a container.

 The help

-command gives an overview of SingularityCE options and
+command gives an overview of SingularityCE options and subcommands

 $ singularity help